 In the nineteenth century the three fishing villages of Bare, Poulton and Torrisholme collectively became known as Morecambe.
 With the arrival of the railway in 1848, and visitors from the textile towns of Lancashire and Yorkshire, the town began to develop as a thriving holiday resort.

 In the 1980s and 90s the town went into decline, with most of the bucket-and-spade brigade preferring Spain or Blackpool.
-Noel Edmonds’ World of Crinkley Bottom closed in 1994, just 13 weeks after opening, and the Frontierland theme park shut its doors in 1999.
+Noel Edmonds’ World of Crinkley Bottom closed in 1994, just a few weeks after opening.
+The Frontierland theme park shut its doors in 1999.

 Attractions & Things To Do

-The town centre boasts numerous attractions including the Reel Cinema, Superbowl bowling alley, and the Megazone laser arena.
-To its east Happy Mount Park offers a wealth of attractions that will appeal to families and children.
+Attractions in the town centre include the Reel Cinema and the Morecambe Superbowl.
+Happy Mount Park, at the eastern end of Morecambe, offers a wealth of attractions that will appeal to families and children.